WordPress/WPCredits-Tracker/Pitch/General slides for Universities.md

 ### Exclusive Scholarship

-Opportunities for the most outstanding trainees to participate in the next WordCamp Europe.
+Opportunities for the most outstanding students to participate in the next Flagship WordCamps in Europe, Asia, and US.

 ### Share your experience

-Get on stage and tell your journey in front of an audience of more than 2,000 people.
+Get on stage and tell your journey in front of an audience of more than 1,000 people.

 ### International Networking